Purcell-enhanced optical refrigeration: Introduction

-Optical refrigeration of solids, as a vibration-free and highly reliable cooling method, has made great progress over the last few decades \cite{Richard2007, Mansoor20162}.
+Optical refrigeration of solids, as a vibration-free cooling method, has made great progress over the last few decades \cite{Richard2007, Mansoor20162}.
 Since the first demonstration of fluorescence cooling \cite{Epstein1995}, optical refrigeration has been applied to directly cool semiconductors \cite{Qihua2013} and various rare-earth ion doped crystals \cite{Topper:24, Hoyt:03, Rostami:19} as well as nanocrystals \cite{Barker2017}.
-Efficient fluorescence cooling is also proposed to reduce the temperature of quantum devices \cite{Ricardo2022}.
+Efficient fluorescence cooling is also proposed to reduce the temperature of quantum dots \cite{Ricardo2025}.
 Besides the study of intrinsic cooling, optical refrigeration has been successfully applied to several research domains.
 Target devices such as mechanical resonators \cite{Peter2020}, quantum defects in diamonds \cite{Dadras:20}, and infrared sensors \cite{Mansoor2018, Mansoor2022} are thermally attached to Yb$^{3+}$ doped crystals and indirectly cooled.
 Moreover, optical refrigeration can cool both the internal temperature and center-of-mass motion of an optically levitated Yb$^{3+}$ doped nanocrystal \cite{Barker2017, Peter2015, Vamivakas:21, Volz2023}, with the potential for precision measurement \cite{Ahn2020} and studying macroscopic quantum effects \cite{Aspelmeyer2020}.

-The state-of-art optical refrigeration is demonstrated with Yb$^{3+}$ doped YLiF$_{4}$ (YLF) crystals, achieving a record low temperature of 87 K \cite{Volpi:19, Mansoor2016}.
-To maximize the cooling efficiency, the Yb$^{3+}$ ions are resonantly pumped from highest ground-state to the lowest excited-state Stark level.
-However, the cooling efficiency diminishes due to the population depletion of the absorbing level as temperature reduces and is eventually dominated by parasitic absorption below 100 K. The limit on the minimum achievable temperature (MAT) prevents several potential applications using optical refrigeration, including studying high-T$_c$ superconductivity \cite{Zaanen2015} and quantum defects in 2D materials \cite{Igor2021}, which require the internal temperature to be lower than the liquid nitrogen (LN$_2$) temperature.
+The state-of-the-art optical refrigeration is demonstrated with Yb$^{3+}$ doped YLiF$_{4}$ (YLF) crystals, achieving a record low temperature of 87 K \cite{Volpi:19, Mansoor2016}.
+To maximize cooling efficiency, the Yb$^{3+}$ ions are resonantly pumped from the highest ground-state to the lowest excited-state Stark level.
+However, the cooling efficiency diminishes due to the population depletion of the absorbing level as the temperature reduces and is eventually dominated by parasitic absorption below 100~K. The current limit on the minimum achievable temperature (MAT) hinders several potential applications of optical refrigeration, such as studying superconductivity \cite{Zaanen2015} and qubits in 2D materials \cite{Liu2019}, which often require temperatures below that of liquid nitrogen (LN$_2$, 77~K at atmospheric pressure).
 While the parasitic absorption can be mitigated using higher purity host crystals, the implication and practical viability of this approach remains to be investigated \cite{Volpi:19}.